Clore-ai/Clore/doc/validator-setup.md

 # System service logs
 sudo journalctl -f -u clored

-# Filter for masternode messages
+# Filter for validator messages
-grep -i masternode ~/.clore/debug.log | tail -20
+grep -i validator ~/.clore/debug.log | tail -20
 ```

 ### Recovery Procedures

-**If your masternode goes offline:**
+**If your validator goes offline:**

 1. Check server connectivity and daemon status
 2. Restart the CLORE daemon if necessary
 3. Verify configuration hasn't changed
-4. Re-start masternode from local wallet if needed
+4. Re-start validator from local wallet if needed

 **If you need to change servers:**

-1. Stop the old masternode gracefully
+1. Stop the old validator gracefully
 2. Set up the new server following this guide
-3. Use the same masternode private key and collateral
+3. Use the same validator private key and collateral
-4. Update the IP address in your local masternode.conf
+4. Update the IP address in your local validator.conf
-5. Start the masternode from your local wallet
+5. Start the validator from your local wallet

 ---